JamesJHPark/jamesjhpark.github.io/README.md

-# Personal-Site
-This is my first rendering of personal website using bootstrap, CSS, HTML
+Developed a portfolio site using HTML, CSS, Bootstrap and deployed via Heroku.